Blackpander/blackpander.github.io/_posts/2023-04-19-cyberchef-in-docker-compose.md

 Before we can start, there are some things you need to have in place to set this up.
 I will make comments in the docker-compose.yaml for optional stuff which is only for use with Traefik.

 # Setup
-> You need Docker on your system (Docker for Desktop or any other version which comes with docker-compose)
+>- You need Docker on your system (with docker-compose installed)
-> Some knowledge about Docker and Docker Compose
+>- Some knowledge about Docker and Docker Compose
-> A machine, server or NAS
+>- A machine, server or NAS
+{: .prompt-tip }

 For deployment I use Portainer, which is very handy for doing stuff like this.
 I use a Synology NAS with Docker and Portainer which is a great combo.
 Now I will show two examples of a docker-compose.yaml, one for use with Traefik and one without.